ProFormA/varproformaxml/Whitepaper.md

 ## 4 Task instances

-A task template must be converted to a specific task variant by
-1. selecting a variant value for each variation point and by
-2. applying the materializations to the task template.

-The resulting task is also called an *instance*.
-A task instance should include the values of all variation points in order to allow a Grader to access the values e. g. for reporting purposes.
+When materializing a task template, the resulting task instance should include the values of all variation points in order to allow a Grader to access the values e. g. for reporting purposes.
 In this specification we propose to include the variation points and their selected values as part of a task instance's `task.xml` file in the *meta-data* section.
 The meta-data element should include a *cvvp* element, that has the following content:
 - a *cvp* element specifying the variation points
-- a *cv* element specifying the values.
+- a *cv* element specifying the selected values.

 ### 4.1 Example

-The `task.xml` file if task variant A of out introductory example includes the following XML fragment:
+The `task.xml` file of task variant A of our introductory example includes the following XML fragment:

 ```xml
   <p:meta-data>